-Inverness Man Removes Highlands ‘No Parking Overnight’ Signs
+Inverness Traveller Removes Highlands ‘No Parking Overnight’ Signs

-A man from Inverness has taken down ‘unwelcoming’ layby signs asking visitors not to park overnight.
+A traveller from Inverness has taken down ‘unwelcoming’ layby signs asking visitors not to park overnight.

 Andy Strangeway believed that the signs were putting off motorhome owners from going to the region.
 However, there has been no argument from local campsites who it was feared could lose out if the non-stopover signs were removed.